 Not all fake news is “fake news”, sometimes it’s satirical like The Onion

 I’m sure you’ve heard the saying “Don’t shoot the messenger.”

-But that’s only because the messenger is supposed to be an impartial conduit of information, instead of a lying, race baiting, fear mongering, shit stirrer.
+But that’s only because the messenger is supposed to be an impartial conduit of information, instead of a dishonest, lying, fear mongering, race baiting, shit stirrer.

 In fact, it seems that the media has been dishonest for quite some time:

 “A newspaper should be conducted, so as to be most useful, to true facts & sound principles only.
 Yet I fear such a paper would find few subscribers.
 Nothing can now be believed which is seen in a newspaper.
 Truth itself becomes suspicious by being put into that polluted vehicle.
 The man who never looks into a newspaper is better informed than he who reads them; inasmuch as he who knows nothing is nearer to truth than he whose mind is filled with falsehoods & errors.” – Thomas Jefferson, 14 June 1807